WGL-2024/WGL_repo_2024/AP-protocol.md

 The **Network Initializer**:
 1. reads a local **Network Initialization File** that encodes the network topology and the drone parameters
 2. checks that the initialization file adheres to the formatting and restrictions defined in the section below

-3. checks that the initialization file represents a bidirectional graph
-4. according to the network topology, defined in the initialization file, performs the following actions(in no particular order):
+3. according to the network topology, defined in the initialization file, performs the following actions(in no particular order):
   - initializes the drones, distributing the implementations bought from the other groups(`impl`) as evenly as possible, having at most a difference of 1 between the group with the most drones running and the one with the least:
     - for 10 drones and 10 `impl`, 1 distinct `impl` for each drone
     - for 15 drones and 10 `impl`, each `impl` should be used at least once